ivalentinee/ivalentinee.github.io/en/_posts/2021-09-24-emacs-on-windows.md

 ---

 ## How did I get there
-Due to workplace change I had to buy a new laptop (I had give laptop from my previous job back).\\
+Due to job change I had to buy a new laptop (I had to give laptop from my previous job back).\\
-Requirements on new laptop were pretty clear: 16G RAM, 512G SSD and — that was the worst — it has to be able to run linux without too much hassle.\\
+Requirements for the new laptop were pretty clear: 16G RAM, 512G SSD and — that was the worst — it has to be able to run linux without too much hassle.\\
-Since my old Lenovo Carbon (4 gen I suppose) worked for many years without any problem the choice was simple and I got another Lenovo Carbon (9 gen).
+Since my old Lenovo Carbon (4th gen I suppose) worked for many years without any problem the choice was simple and I got another Lenovo Carbon (9 gen).

-When my new laptop arrived I logged into Windows 10 Pro (OEM) and... decided to keep windows.
+When my new laptop arrived I logged into Windows 10 Pro (OEM) and... decided to keep Windows.
 Why?
-This laptop (suddenly!) had touchscreen, fingerprint scanner, power modes to keep battery last longer...
-Well, I didn't want to make it all work in Linux, but wanted to use all these features.
+This laptop (suddenly!) had touchscreen, fingerprint scanner, power modes to let battery last longer...
+Well, I didn't want to make it all work on Linux, but wanted to use all these features.

-I got WSL2, Docker and [Emacs under WSL2](https://emacsredux.com/blog/2020/09/23/using-emacs-on-windows-with-wsl2/) working in two days so I was able to go around my day job.
+I got WSL2, Docker and [Emacs on WSL2](https://emacsredux.com/blog/2020/09/23/using-emacs-on-windows-with-wsl2/) working in two days so I was able to go around my day job.

 A month later I had to download lots of files, edit them and send back.
-As almost all applications (apart from Docker and Emacs) were running on windows using WSL emacs was not very convenient.
+As almost all applications (apart from Docker and Emacs) were running on Windows using WSL emacs was not very convenient.
 So I decided to make Emacs work on Windows.
-As most of my questions took some hours to google answers to I decided to put these answers here.
+As most of my questions took some hours to google answers I decided to put these answers here.

 ## Installing
 That's the easiest part: go to [https://www.gnu.org/software/emacs/](https://www.gnu.org/software/emacs/), download, install.

 ## Configuring
 Emacs by default looks for configuration not in `C:\Users\<Username>` but in `C:\Users\<Username>\AppData\Roaming`.
-So that's where we put it
+So that's where we put it.

-As I keep emacs dotfiles in Git I cloned my repo to `C:\Users\<Username>\Code\emacs_config` and made symbolic links in PowerShell (under Administrator):
+As I keep emacs dotfiles in Git I cloned my repo to `C:\Users\<Username>\Code\emacs_config` and made symbolic links in PowerShell (as Administrator):
 ```
  C:\Users\Valen> mkdir .emacs.d
  C:\Users\Valen> New-Item -ItemType SymbolicLink -Path C:\Users\Valen\ -Name .emacs -Value 'C:\Users\Valen\Code\emacs_config\.emacs'